johens/johens.github.io/_pages/about.md

   />
 </a>

-In my spare time I also enjoy music, so some of the projects displayed here includes my musical works which I pursued for fun, as well as some professional work for institutions and government. 🐦
+In my spare time I also enjoy music, so some of the projects displayed here includes my musical works which I pursued on the side (original singles, podcast, etc...), as well as some professional work for institutions and government. 🐦

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 Graduated from my PhD candidacy at the [National University of Singapore](https://cde.nus.edu.sg/arch/wp-content/uploads/sites/32/2023/04/TAN-Johann-Kay-Ann.pdf)!
+- *2025.06*: &nbsp;🎉🎉 **Graduated from my PhD candidacy at the** [National University of Singapore](https://cde.nus.edu.sg/arch/wp-content/uploads/sites/32/2023/04/TAN-Johann-Kay-Ann.pdf)!
 - *2025.04*: &nbsp;🗣🎉 Participated in ICLR 2025, held at Singapore for the [Workshop AI4CHL](https://openreview.net/forum?id=NWBBG8wkXz).
 - *2025.02*: &nbsp;📝🎉 Our paper is accepted at Building & Environment; titled
 *"[Effect of moving and multiple noise sources on active noise control performance afforded to plenum window via a time-domain study](https://doi.org/10.1016/j.buildenv.2024.112425)"*.